3DMPR -- A robust morphological approach for applying phase retrieval in proximity to highly-attenuating objects in CT: Introduction

-where $\mathcal{F}$ and $\mathcal{F}^{-1}$ are the forward and reverse Fourier transform operators, $I_d(x, y)$ is the image measured at the detector plane, $I_0$ is the spatially variable incident intensity, $\Delta$ is the propagation distance from object to detector, and $\delta$ and $\mu$ represent the real and imaginary differences of the complex refractive index from unity, respectively. $\textbf{k}_{\perp}^2$ describes the transverse spatial frequency components in order to provide variable weighting to the low-pass Lorentzian filter.
-While \eqref{equation: paganin} applies to the two-dimensional projection images, phase retrieval can similarly be performed after CT reconstruction following
+where $\mathcal{F}$ and $\mathcal{F}^{-1}$ are the forward and inverse Fourier transform operators, $I_d(x, y)$ is the image measured at the detector plane, $I_0$ is the spatially variable incident intensity, $\Delta$ is the propagation distance from object to detector, $\delta$ represents the real difference of the complex refractive index from unity and $\mu$ is the linear attenuation coefficient. $\textbf{k}_{\perp}^2$ describes the transverse spatial frequency components in order to provide variable weighting to the low-pass Lorentzian filter.
+While Eq. \ref{equation: paganin} applies to the two-dimensional projection images, phase retrieval can similarly be performed after CT reconstruction following